Phenomkay/Mental-Health-Survey-Analysis/README.md

 ### Data Overview

 The dataset consists of **300,000 rows and 17 columns**.
 The columns capture a variety of attributes related to mental health, demographics, and lifestyle factors that may influence mental well-being.
+Data source can be found here  - https://www.kaggle.com/datasets/bhavikjikadara/mental-health-dataset
 Below is a brief description of each column:

 - **Timestamp**: Time when the survey was completed.
 - **Gender**: Gender of the respondent.